-- 1.7 Flights at events that are not open to the public (Special Events) remain subject to the Rules of the Air Regulations and the Standardised European Rules of the Air (SERA).
-To hold such an event, an appropriate Permission is to be sought from the CAA if there is a need to contravene any aspect of these rules (low flying for the purpose of a Private Flying Display for instance). - 1.8 If it is intended to perform at such an event where a SERA Permission is not necessary, a NOTAM is highly recommended in order to notify other airspace users of this Unusual Aerial Activity.
+- 1.11 Flights at events that are not open to the public (Special Events) remain subject to the Rules of the Air Regulations and SERA.
+To hold such an event, an appropriate Permission is to be sought from the CAA if there is a need to contravene any aspect of these rules (low flying for the purpose of a Private Flying Display for instance). - 1.12 If it is intended to perform at such an event where a SERA Permission is not necessary, a NOTAM is highly recommended in order to notify other airspace users of this Unusual Aerial Activity.
 Display pilots / organisers can obtain a NOTAM Request Form by email to: AROps@caa.co.uk or by calling 01293 768202; this email / number is monitored Mon-Fri 0830-1630.
 NOTAM requests should be submitted as soon as practicable to ensure NOTAMs are promulgated in good time.
 In addition to the NOTAM request, it is highly recommended that if performing at such an event, transponder equipped aircraft should transmit a conspicuity code (squawk) of 7004 unless otherwise directed.